-- The minimum time duration within which program can be completed is 18 months or 24 months (depending upon the month of application for level 1) if the candidate clears every level in one go.
+- The minimum time duration within which the program can be completed in 18 months or 24 months (depending upon the month of application for level 1) if the candidate clears every level in one go.

-- Minimum requirement for completing the CFA program can be two and a half years; but candidates can take their own time for completing it.
+- The minimum requirement for completing the CFA program can be two and a half years, but candidates can take their own time for completing it.

 - The candidate can take the time as per their need to complete the CFA program.
 The exam results never expire and there is no limit to the number of times one can sit for each exam level.

-- Exams are offered only in English language.
+- Exams are offered only in the English language.

-- The FRM exam is offline exam with and it is multiple choice questions based exams and it is of two parts.
+- The FRM exam is offline exam with and it is a multiple-choice questions-based exam and it is of two parts.

-- Part 1 exam must be cleared by candidate in order to have Part 2 graded.
+- Part 1 exam must be cleared by the candidate in order to have Part 2 graded.

-- For taking CFA exam first time one need to enroll for it for which they have to pay an initial one time enrollment fee of US$440 with addition to exam registration fee.
+- For taking the CFA exam the first time one needs to enroll for it for which they have to pay an initial one-time enrollment fee of US$450 with addition to the exam registration fee.

-- For next exams they need not pay enrollment fees.
+- For the next exams, they need not pay enrollment fees.

-For new candidate enrollment fees is US$ 300 and exam fees is US$ 350 per part for earlier registration but for late registration it ranges from US$475-US$650.
+For new candidate enrollment fees is US$ 400 and exam fees is US$ 425 per part for earlier registration but for late registration it ranges from US$$1,175 and $1,775.

 CFA vs FRM – Job Opportunities